Dutch Hoag: Races in major series

-Racing career results
+Motorsports career results

+NASCAR

+(key) (Bold – Pole position awarded by qualifying time.
+Italics – Pole position earned by points standings or practice time. * – Most laps led.

+Grand National Series

 Champion racers influenced by Hoag

 Lee Osborne, a former motorcycle racer, was Dutch Hoag's protégé for several years.
 He dated Hoag's daughter Donna from 1964 through 1966.
 In early 1965, he rebuilt an old Turner Brothers modified and began stock car racing.
 Osborne won 55 Modified features from 1965 through 1968.
 He then moved to Indiana to race Sprint cars, where he became a frequent winner and won the 1981 through 1983 championships of the All-Star Circuit of Champions.
 After retiring from driving, Osborne became one of the top Sprint car builders.
 In the 1990s, Donna Hoag lost her husband to cancer, reunited with Osborne, and married him.

 Geoff Bodine's first taste of Modified driving came in Dutch Hoag's car at Shangri-La Speedway, when Hoag let him try it in a practice session.
 Bodine worked on Dutch Hoag's crew in 1968 and 1969.
 In the 1969 Race of Champions, Bodine handed the wrong tire over the wall during a pit stop.
 This was a time when Modifieds ran very different tire sizes among the four corners, so Hoag had to make an extra pit stop.
-Bodine went on to win the first Race of Champions after it was moved from Langhorne to Trenton Raceway in 1972.
+Bodine went on to win the first Race of Champions after it was moved from Langhorne to Trenton Speedway in 1972.

+In 1967, Hoag and fellow racer Gary Reddick were credited with saving the life of veteran racer Billy Blum in a fiery crash at Fulton Speedway.

 Descendants in racing

 Dutch's son Dean Hoag got his start by driving Dutch's backup Modified, an older car, at Shangri-La Speedway.
 Dean drove Modifieds for a few years in the 1970s.
-Dean won the 1978 Perry Raceway (now Wyoming County International Speedway) Modified title with his #7.
-When Oswego Speedway created a Limited Supermodified division, Dean Hoag was a top contender driving the #41, with 16 feature victories to lead that division's all-time win list.
+Dean won the 1978 Perry Raceway (now Wyoming County International Speedway) Modified title with his #7.When Oswego Speedway created a Limited Supermodified division, Dean Hoag was a top contender driving the #41, with 16 feature victories to lead that division's all-time win list.
 Dean claimed the 1996 and 1997 titles before retiring in 1999.
 He went on to own Yates County (called Black Rock under Dean's leadership) Speedway in Dundee, New York.

 Alex Hoag, Dutch Hoag's grandson, and Dean Hoag's son has won feature races in several divisions on dirt tracks, and was named Rookie of the Year in the DIRT organization's 358 Modified division in 2000.
 He has raced asphalt Modifieds as his grandfather did.
 He has raced in limited schedules on the NASCAR Whelen Modified Tour and the Busch East Series.
 He returned to racing after several seasons off from active driving in the Oswego Limited Supermodified division where he won one feature during the 2014 season with a #73.